hackupc/old-rules-page/Cheating Response Procedure.md

 - A team having too many team members
 - A team using code that was written outside the event

-To determine the validity of cheating instances Major League Hacking defers to the rules adopted by the individual event.
-If the event did not adopt a unique set of rules, the default [MLH Hackathon Rules](https://github.com/MLH/hackathon-rules/blob/master/Rules.md) will be used.
+To determine the validity of cheating instances HackUPC defers to the [rules](https://github.com/hackupc/hackupc-rules/blob/master/Rules.md)

 ## Accusation

 To ensure a consistent and fair response across all events in the League, MLH will deal with cheating accusations at events in the League.
-If you suspect cheating, or you are an organizer who has been made aware of an accusation of cheating, please get in touch with MLH.
-If you are still at the event, go and find the onsite MLH representative.
+If you suspect cheating, please get in touch with MLH.
+If you are still at the event, go and find the onsite MLH representative or a HackUPC organizer.
 If it is after the event, please email league@mlh.io.
-The following steps are to be followed by MLH staff.
+The following steps are to be followed by MLH.

 ## Document the Report